HM Prison Wormwood Scrubs: The prison today

-There is a contracted prison shop previously run by Aramark, but now run by DHL Supply Chain, which provides a selection of consumables for purchase by prisoners.
+There is a prison shop previously run by Aramark, but now run by DHL Supply Chain.

 The two oval plaster reliefs on the front of the prison depict Elizabeth Fry and John Howard, both well known figures in prison reform.

+The Home Office employs 7 immigration officers that are permanently based at HMP Wormwood Scrubs.
+They are tasked with dealing with foreign national offenders who meet the criteria for deportation.